Mapping

 Column Mapping

-Column mapping represents a basic mapping type which allows you to select extracted columns, rename them and optionally set a primary key on them.
+Column mapping represents a basic mapping type that allows you to select extracted columns, rename them, and optionally set a primary key on them.
 The mapping configuration requires:

 • type (optional, string) — Can be omitted or must be column.